 After completing my gallery wall in our living room, I wanted to change our other picture wall.
 I have been in LOVE with the idea of a shelf that holds pictures.
-And I decide that was what this wall needed.
+And I decided that was what this wall needed.
 Plus I had one more old wooden window that needed a home.
 And here is our wall today!

 What do you think?
 Do you like the look of a picture shelf?

 This build was pretty easy and did not cost a lot.
 Here are the supplies I used (this could give you multiple shelves).
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 CUTTING AND PREP:

 First I measured my wall and decided how long I wanted the shelf to be.
 I decided to have the bottom one be 6 feet and then I used the extra 2 feet for the top shelf.

 I then cut all three boards to 6 feet and made sure the extra was all the same size (about 2 feet).

 After I took one of the 4-inch boards and placed Kreg Jig pockets about 12-16 inches apart starting at the edges (I placed 4 on the smaller shelf).

 Then I used my orbital sander and sanded all the wood with #220 grit sandpaper.
 I wiped them clean after to remove any dust.

 Now I started to assemble the shelves.
 Taking the one 4 inch board that had the pockets, I placed that on a flat surface (pockets facing up).
 Then I placed the 2-inch board alongside the 4-inch board, longer side going up.
 I adjusted the ends so they were level (if one side happens to be longer, it’s OK it can be cut).
 Once the ends were level, I took the clamps and clamped the two boards together.
 Then using the 1.25-inch screws, I screwed the boards together using the pockets.